Caio99-git/IBM-Machine-Learning-with-Python/README.md

 ---

 ## 🚀 How to Run the Code cloning it
-#### ⚠ Important: Before proceeding, please ensure that Git is installed on your system.
+#### ⚠ Important: Before proceeding, please ensure that Git is installed on your system
 - If you don’t have it, please install it first: https://git-scm.com/downloads
 - If you already have it, just follow the steps below: